 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Occupational and Environmental Epidemiology Branch|

 |Address:||NCI Shady GroveRoom 6E606|

-Dr. Huang received a Ph.D. in Epidemiology from the University of North Carolina in 1998, with concentrations on gene-environment interactions and etiologic heterogeneity of breast cancer, defined by molecular markers.
+Dr. Huang received a Ph.D. in epidemiology from the University of North Carolina in 1998, with concentrations on gene-environment interactions and etiologic heterogeneity of breast cancer, defined by molecular markers.
 She completed two years of postdoctoral research in the Epidemiology Department at Glaxo Wellcome, and joined the Division of Cancer Epidemiology and Genetics (DCEG) of NCI as a Staff Scientist in 2000.
 Dr. Huang provides scientific consultations for nation-wide research on cancer etiology and early markers in the NCI Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial; she attends various steering, review, and management meetings for the Trial and participates in several cohort consortium and data pooling efforts.
 As a cancer molecular epidemiologist, her studies focus on cancer risk related to genetic, epigenetic, and other molecular markers in DNA repair, metabolic, infection, and inflammation pathways, with primary interests on colorectal and prostate tumors.
-Since joining NCI, Dr. Huang received the NCI DCEG Award for the Outstanding Research Paper by a Staff Scientist in 2003 and the Molecular Epidemiology Group awards.
-She has served as a reviewer for numerous scientific journals and been an invited speaker for international conferences.
+Since joining NCI, Dr. Huang received the NCI DCEG Award for the Outstanding Research Paper by a Staff Scientist in 2003 and an NIH Award of Merit in 2014.